mgomes/vibescript/README.md

 }
 ```

 Scripts can live in `.vibe` files or be embedded inline.
-Host applications expose capabilities by seeding `CallOptions.Globals` before invoking functions.
+Host applications expose capabilities by seeding `CallOptions.Globals` or registering typed adapters through `CallOptions.Capabilities` before invoking functions.

 ## Examples